Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Reasons To Choose Blueprint LSAT Over Princeton Review

-To best compare the LSAT prep courses from Blueprint and Princeton Review, it’s important to understand all the different study materials and features that each provide.
-With that mind, let’s discuss the major highlights of the courses from Blueprint.
+To best compare the LSAT prep courses from Blueprint and Princeton Review, it’s important to understand the key differences between them.
+With that mind, let’s discuss the major highlights of the course from Blueprint.

-Blueprint’s study materials are purposely designed to be fun in order to achieve their dual goals of improving the learning experience and retention of the course material.
+You can tell Blueprint’s study materials are purposely designed to be more engaging and approachable than your typical course, and it shows.
+But it’s not just for the sake of make studying “fun.”
+For me, this seemed to have the effect of improving the learning experience and retention of the course material.

-We found the quality and quantity of Blueprint’s study materials to be virtually without peer among its competitors (not even LSATMax can match Blueprint).
+More than anything though, I found the quality and quantity of Blueprint’s study materials to be head and shoulders above its competitors.

-The primary study materials are a combination of hundreds of short video lessons, assessments and quizzes, followed by detailed homework assignments, including drills and problem sets.
+Your primary study materials are a combination of hundreds of short video lessons, assessments, and quizzes, followed by detailed homework assignments, including drills and problem sets.

 The video lessons, assessments and homework are all presented in a very clean and dynamic format.
-Concepts are broken down in great detail, and explanations can be customized to each student’s learning preference.
-The content of the course work and instruction is extremely relevant and high quality.
+Concepts are broken down in great detail, and explanations can be customized to your learning preference, which is really cool.
+I found the main coursework and instruction to be extremely relevant and high-quality.

 Blueprint LSAT video lesson